walkerang/forking/README.md

 12. Create a Pull Request from **your** forked version of `recipe-lab` to **my** original version of `recipe-lab` on GitHub [[help guide](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)].

-> Contributions to projects through pull requests are usually linked to Issues in the target repository.
+> Contributions to projects through pull requests are usually linked to [Issues in the target repository](https://github.com/chrisdaaz/recipe-lab/issues).
 GitHub provides ticketing system (called "Issues") in every repository.
 This helps repository contributors keep track of work that needs to get done on the repository.
-I will assign you an Issue in the repository that you will need to reference in the Description of the Pull Request.
+Please reference [Issue #1](https://github.com/chrisdaaz/recipe-lab/issues/1) in the Description of your Pull Request.

 13. In the `Title` field of the Pull Request, enter the name of your recipe.
 In the `Description` of your recipe, reference the GitHub Issue number in order to link your contribution to the requested work in the Issue tracker [[here's a help guide on linking pull requests to issues](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)].

 ```
 TITLE: Buffalo Chicken Recipe
-DESCRIPTION: fixes #6
+DESCRIPTION: references #1
 ```

 14. When you're ready, click on `Create Pull Request`.
 This will notify me that your work is complete.
 If the recipe looks good, I'll add it to the book and you will see it available here: